-Section 149(10) of the Companies Act, 2013 provides that independent directors shall hold office for a term of up to five consecutive years on the Board of a Company and shall be eligible for re-appointment on passing a special resolution by the shareholders of the Company.
-Accordingly, Mr. Sharadchandra Abhyankar was appointed by the Board in their meeting held on 18th September, 2014 for a period of 5 years and whose term expires in the ensuing Annual General Meeting.
-Therefore pursuant to provisions of Section 149 of the Companies Act, 2013, your Board of Directors are seeking the members approval for re-appointment of Mr. Sharadchandra Abhyankar as an Independent Director for a second term of 5 (five) consecutive years commencing 17th August, 2019 up to 16th August, 2024.
+Section 149(10) of the Companies Act, 2013 provides that Independent Directors shall hold office for a term up to five consecutive years on the Board of a Company and shall be eligible for re-appointment on passing a Special Resolution by the Shareholders of the Company.
+Accordingly, Mr. Sharadchandra Abhyankar was re-appointed in the members meeting held on 16th August, 2019 as an Independent Director of the Company for a second term of 5 (five) consecutive years w.e.f 17th August, 2019 up to 16th August 2024.